mapbender/mapbender-documentation/en/book/quickstart.rst

 Mapbender can handle different Services like OGC WMS or OGC WMTS or OGC WFS.
 Every Service has to be handled differently.
 The administration provides an administration interface for every source (at the moment only WMS).

-Service Repository overview
+Source Repository overview
 ================================================================================

 #.
-Go to ``Services`` and have a look at the Service repository.
+Go to ``Sources`` and have a look at the Source repository.

 #.
 You get an overview on the Sources that are loaded in your Mapbender.